Blockstream/satellite/README.md

 ## 7. Next Steps

 Well done.
-Your receiver is properly set-up and you are now ready to run the Bitcoin FIBRE application receiving data via the Blockstream Satellite Network.

-For your satellite receiver, you have two options now:
+Your receiver is properly set-up and you are now ready to run it continuously.
+You have two options now:

 1. Continue running in GUI mode, namely the above `blocksat-rx-gui` application.
-2. Run the lean non-GUI receiver application, that is `blocksat-rx`.
+2. Run the lighter non-GUI receiver application, that is `blocksat-rx`.

+Once the receiver is up and running, you can run the Bitcoin FIBRE application receiving data via the Blockstream Satellite Network.

 # Run the Receiver